STMicroelectronics/STMems_Machine_Learning_Core/application_examples/lsm6dsox/Head gestures/README.md

 Head gestures configuration is intended as an example for headphone applications.
 To implement this algorithm with a decision tree, all the data logs have been acquired using the device (LSM6DSOX) mounted on the headphone.

 The decision tree allows recognizing five different gestures including nod, shake, stationary, swing, walk.
+A limited subset of data logs for this example is available [here](./datalogs/).

 For information on how to integrate this algorithm in the target platform, please follow the instructions available in the README file of the [application_examples]( https://github.com/STMicroelectronics/STMems_Machine_Learning_Core/tree/master/application_examples ) folder.